senotrusov/foam/README.md

 # Implementation of Model-View-Controller in JavaScript, in browser

-I don't think it has any practical value these days, in the precence of many MVC JavaScript libraries, but that's my project from 2005 and the presence of it makes me an early adopter of some sort.
+This is my project from 2005.
+It was done way before the current widespread of MVC JavaScript libraries.

-Anyway it's here for archaeological purposes.
+These days there is no practical value in it, so it's here for archaeological purposes.

 ## The idea behind that implementation